Revealing liver micrometastases in vivo using ultra-high definition MRI

 Proposed Solution

-MicroMetSCAN proposes a paradigm-shifting MRI approach based on highly promising preliminary results that leverages recent progress in MRI acquisition, denoising, and contrast generation.
+MicroMetSCAN proposes a paradigm-shifting MRI approach based on highly promising preliminary results that leverage recent progress in MRI acquisition, denoising, and contrast generation.
 This approach aims to achieve the breakthrough of exquisite sensitivity and specificity required to detect and characterise μMets in the liver and provide new insights about metastases-related tissue microenvironment dynamics.

 Objectives